Professor, Department of Gender, Women’s, and Sexuality Studies; Director, Obermann Center for Advanced Studies, University of Iowa

 Teresa Mangum is the director of the Obermann Center for Advanced Studies and Professor of Gender, Women’s, and Sexuality Studies at the University of Iowa.
 She is the UI representative to the Mellon-funded Humanities Without Walls consortium headed by Antoinette Burton at the University of Illinois at Urbana-Champaign.
 Her work on 19th-century women, aging, and animals includes her book Married, Middle-brow, and Militant: Sarah Grand and the New Woman Novel (1998); an edited collection, A Cultural History of Women: Volume 5: The Age of Empire, 1800-1920 (2013); her guest-edited issues of Philological Quarterly, Nineteenth-Century Contexts, Victorian Periodicals Review, the Journal of Aging Studies; numerous articles; and a future issue of PUBLIC on the digital humanities as public humanities.
 Mangum co-edits the University of Iowa Press book series Humanities and Public Life and is a member of the National Humanities Alliance Board of Directors, the National Advisory Board of Imagining America: Artists and Scholars in Public Life, and various editorial boards.

-Professor of English, Grinnell College
+Samuel R. and Marie-Louise Rosenthal Professor of Humanities and Professor of English, Grinnell College

 Erik Simpson is the author of Literary Minstrelsy, 1770-1830: Minstrels and Improvisers in British, Irish, and American Literature (2008) and Mercenaries in British and American Literature, 1790–1830: Writing, Fighting, and Marrying for Money (2010), in addition to articles on British literature, Transatlantic literature, and the use of digital technologies in undergraduate teaching.
 His current work focuses on the theory and practice of digital pedagogy, as well as developing the physical, institutional, and inter-institutional structures to support such practice.